audiophonics/RaspDacMinilcd/README.md

 <br>

 If you want to (re)build a single specific component, you can instead go to the corresponding directory and run the ```build.sh``` which will create its own local ***release*** subdirectory.

+# Distributions
+## moOde Audio 8+
+If you are targeting a build for moOde Audio, you should use the 64-bit version which will yield a patch compatible with both 32-bit and 64-bit versions.
+You can build on a 32-bit legacy moOde but the resulting binaries will only run on 32-bit moOde distributions.
+## Volumio 3+
+When building the patch with **```build_all.sh```** command you can pick either ```volumio``` or ```plugin_vol``` as a target.
+  * ```volumio``` will yield an installer for a stand-alone version of this package.
+It means the resulting scripts will run along (but not within) the main Volumio service and no configuration options will be available from the main Volumio WebUI.
+This version will try to overwrite the DAC settings during installation.
+  * ```plugin_vol``` will yield a Volumio Plugin with pre-built binaries into the vol_plugin subdirectory.
+You can either tar the whole directory or run ```volumio plugin package``` to obtain an archive of the plugin.
+The plugin version allows the user to change / enable some parameters from the Volumio WebUI.
+However it will not try to apply any automatic configuration for the DAC output and MPD settings (so the user should be the one dealing with that).

+If you cannot decide whether you need a standalone or a plugin version of this installer for Volumio, use the following rule of thumb : the standalone version is the best option for static systems (rare or no updates) where the user is expected to do as little configuration as possible.
+On the other hand the plugin version is more robust against system updates and require the user to follow the Volumio configuration wizard.

 # Precompiled archives